 Sample Itinerary Exuma Cays

 Every crewed yacht charter may be different when you sail or motor through these beautiful waters of the Exumas.
 We work closely with the crew of the yacht that you wish to charter to ensure that your vacation in the Bahamas is everything and more than expected.
 Choose your pickup and dropoff point and then plan your itinerary.
-You can start in Nassau, the Capital of the Bahamas, Staniel Cay or George Town in the Southern Exumas.
+You can start in Nassau, the Capital of the Bahamas, or Staniel Cay.
 There are airports at these locations and the yacht will be waiting in a nearby marina.

 After a short sail to Highbourne Cay, your captain will “drop the hook” in the safe and protected anchorage of Horseshoe Bay.
-Here you can swim, wade ashore to explore the beach or kayak around the bay.
-There is a small marina with hammocks on the beach and the hilltop restaurant offers a 360 degree view of the Exuma Sound and nearby cays.
+Here you can swim, wade ashore to explore the beach, or kayak around the bay.
+There is a small marina with hammocks on the beach and the hilltop restaurant offers a 360° view of the Exuma Sound and nearby cays.
 Overnight here for a good night’s rest after a full day of activities onboard.

 Swim with the pigs on the beach of Big Major’s Cay in the morning and watch as they swim out to the dinghy begging for scraps.
 Chickens can also be found roaming the beach.
 Motor around to nearby Staniel Cay Yacht Club.
 Here is another opportunity to observe dozens of Nurse Sharks circling the fish cleaning station while you enjoy some local Conch salad and a cold beer.
 Explore this beautiful island by golf cart rental or just laze on the beach.
 Anchor the tender outside the entrance to “Thunderball Cave” where the famous James Bond movie “Thunderball” was filmed in 1965.
 At slack low tide, swim and snorkel into an aquarium.
 Colorful fish and coral heads shine in the light beaming from holes in the magnificent ceiling of this grotto.
 Anchor for the night in the shallow waters near Sampson Cay.

-After one more dip in the turquoise blue waters set sail for Nassau across the Yellow Bank to arrive in the bustling capital, where casino’s with water parks and golf courses are plenty and stay another night in a hotel in paradise or fly back home after waving farewell to you crew after an unforgettable vacation in one of the most beautiful destinations in the world.
+After one more dip in the turquoise blue waters set sail for Nassau across the Yellow Bank to arrive in the bustling capital, where casinos with water parks and golf courses are plentiful, and stay another night in a hotel in paradise or fly back home after waving farewell to your crew after an unforgettable vacation in one of the most beautiful destinations in the world.